• Skip to primary navigation

 How To Smoke A Turkey In An Electric Smoker

-by Kathy Owen · "As an Amazon Associate, I earn from qualifying purchases"
+Published: by Kathy Owen Jul 7, 2025 Modified: Jul 7, 2025 · "As an Amazon Associate, I earn from qualifying purchases"

-Many people don't care for smoked turkey because maybe the turkey they had in the past was cooked too long and turned out dry.
+Many people don't care for smoked turkey because they may have had a turkey in the past that was cooked too long and turned out dry.
 There is nothing worse than dry turkey.

-I promise that if you follow my directions, your turkey will me moist and fall off the bone tender.
+Knowing when your turkey is perfectly done is essential.
+I promise if you follow my directions, your turkey will be moist and fall off the bone tender.

 How To Smoke A Turkey In An Electric Smoker